DrugowitschLab/dm/README.md

 dm
 ==

-Diffusion model first passage time distribution library.
+Diffusion model first passage time distribution library in C, with Python and MATLAB interface.

 *No guarantee is provided for the correctness of the implementation.*